 Prospective buyers need to arm themselves with as much information as they can find about a house they’re considering.
 You don’t want any unpleasant surprises once you move in.
 An open house offers one of the best opportunities to sniff around, listen to other potential buyers and explore all the nooks and crannies, but also to ply the host agent with questions.
+Here’s a list of our open house questions to ask.

 Possessing a list of what you want to know either on a pad of paper or in your smartphone keeps these questions front of mind.
 You’ll make mortgage payments on this home for years to come; ask the right questions so you don’t sink into a “Money Pit.”